Registration deadline Winter Session 2, courses begin January 29

 Learning Objectives Upon completion of readings and assigned learning activities, students will be able to:

 Understand the multi-faceted context in which a grant proposal is both generated and reviewed.
 Research and identify an appropriate funder for a given proposal.
 Develop a clear proposal outline and proposal in response to funder guidelines.
 Prepare the narrative portion of a grant proposal including: needs statement; goals and objectives; methods and design, timeline and plan for sustainability.
 Prepare a basic budget.
 Construct a basic evaluation component.
 Identify and prepare supplementary proposal materials.

 Required Text While most readings will be provided on the course web site, students are required to purchase the following book: Browning, B. A. (2008).
 Perfect phrases for writing grant proposals: Hundreds of ready-to-use phrases to present your organization, explain your cause, and get the funding you need.
 McGraw-Hill.

 Special features of this course:

 This is an instructor-led course delivered entirely online.
 It is highly interactive and requires active participation on discussions boards and completion of assigned projects.
 There are no real-time class meetings.
 Students work at times that are convenient for them within the weekly schedule of activities.
-We estimate spending an average of 8 – 10 hours per week on each Certificate in Nonprofit Management course.
+We estimate spending an average of 8 10 hours per week on each Certificate in Nonprofit Management course.
 For this reason, we highly recommend students participate in no more than two CNM courses at a time.